aria-tools/ARIA-tools/README.md

 conda activate ARIA-tools
 ```

-After the installation of ARIA-tools package and dependencies we need to update our PATH and PYTHONPATH variables and add a new PROJ_LIB variable to our shell environment.
-This can be done by editing your private module or your favorite start-up shell profile.

-For example, for csh do:
+We have included a setup.py script which allows for easy compilation and installation of third-party dependencies (c-code), as well as setting up the ARIA-tools package itself (python and command line tools).
 ```
-vi ~/.cshrc
+python setup.py build
+python setup.py install
 ```

-Add the following and update *my* to the location where you cloned ARIA-tools:
+If not using the setup.py, users should compile third-party packages manually and ensure ARIA-tools and dependencies are included on their PATH and PYTHONPATH.
+For c-shell this can be done as follows (replace "ARIAtoolsREPO" to the location where you have cloned the ARIAtools repository):
 ```
-setenv PYTHONPATH $PYTHONPATH:/my/tools/python
+setenv PYTHONPATH $PYTHONPATH:/ARIAtoolsREPO/tools/ARIAtools
-setenv PROJ_LIB /my/python/directory/share/proj
-set path = ('/my/tools/python' $path)
+set PATH $PATH:'/ARIAtoolsREPO/tools/bin'
 ```

 ### Other installation options
-The following pages might be of use to those trying to build thrid party packages from source.
+The following pages might be of use to those trying to build third party packages from source.
 - [Installing dependencies from source on linux](https://github.com/dbekaert/ARIA-tools/blob/master/Linux_source_build.md)
 - [Installing dependencies from source on mac](https://github.com/dbekaert/ARIA-tools/blob/master/MacOS_source_build.md)